phorton1/base-Pub/FS/protocol.md

 ### Asynchronous Commands

-The XFER and 'DELETE ENTRY_LIST' commands can take a long time, can retun intermediate PROGRESS messages, and can be ABORTED.
+The PUT and "DELETE dir ENTRY_LIST" commands can take a long time, can retun intermediate PROGRESS messages, and can be ABORTED.

-Upon final success they return a DIR_LIST.
+Upon final success DELETE returns a DIR_LIST.
+Protocol-wise, upon final success PUT returns an OK.

 PROGRESS messages are sent from the Server to the Client to give the client information needed to update a progress dialog.